 Risk management is a concept that assists businesses in defending against threats that can occur at any time.
 Whether the issues are large or small, sound management will keep the impact of losses to a minimum.
 Additionally, businesses can establish tolerance limits for the effect that occurs.

-Obviously, you want your business to run smoothly and to grow.
-Kindly initiate risk management in this area.
+You want your business to run smoothly and to grow.
+Kindly initiate risk control in this area.
 For example, if your business is threatened by the Covid-19 Pandemic, effective risk control during pandemics will help you avoid incurring additional losses.

 Assist with framework development